 LUPC launched a new corporate strategy 2018-21, Adding Value through Responsible Procurement in September 2018.
 It details how LUPC will continue our evolution from a collaborative, professional buying organisation into an engine for generating value for our Members.
 We will work closely with Members to deepen engagement, continue to drive the responsible procurement agenda for the sector, and support student employment opportuities within the Consortium and across our membership.

 Guidance Published For Public Procurement Practitioners on Protecting Human Rights in The Supply Chain

-Andy Davies, LUPC Director and leading specialist in Modern Slavery delivers a ‘Ted Talk’ on Public Procurement and Human Rights.
+Andy Davies, former LUPC Director and leading specialist in Modern Slavery delivers a ‘Ted Talk’ on Public Procurement and Human Rights.

 The guidance document on Protecting Human Rights in the Supply Chain is published by CIPS Knowledge.
 Written specifically for public procurement practitioners, the guide offers encouragement for buyers, decision makers and opinion-formers to identify and understand the risks, develop appropriate mitigating actions and promote respect for human rights in public supply chains.

 The guide sees a collaboration between CIPS and partners London Universities Purchasing Consortium (LUPC), the Business, Human Rights and the Environment Research Group at the University of Greenwich (BHRE) and Advanced Procurement for Universities and Colleges (APUC).

 Slavery & Human Trafficking Statement

 The Modern Slavery Act came into force in October 2015.
 In response, LUPC published its first Statement on Modern Slavery & Human Trafficking in December 2015, setting out how the consortium will manage the risk of human rights abuses within its supply chains.
 The consortium has since published a fourth Statement in January 2019.